Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Because of the wide range of enzymatic activities observed in carriers and noncarriers, this test is not recommended for carrier detection.
+This test is not recommended for carrier detection because of the wide range of enzymatic activities observed in carriers and noncarriers.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.